AWS S3 Storage Provider

 - Async-first API for scalable, non-blocking operations

-- Flexible authentication via AWS credential chain or explicit credentials
+- Flexible authentication via AWS credential chain, explicit credentials, or IAM roles

 - Multipart upload for large files (configurable threshold, default 64 MB)